floooh/floooh.github.io/_drafts/sokol-gfx-backend-tour-gl.md

 stores resource-pool housekeeping data.
-The **cmn** struct holds 'backend-agnostic' resource-type-specific data, this is usually needed only for the validation layer and (currently) dead-weight when the validation layer is disabled.
+The **cmn** struct holds 'backend-agnostic' resource-type-specific data, this is usually needed only for the validation layer and (currently) dead-weight when the validation layer is disabled (this will be subject to another code cleanup pass eventually).
 Finally the **gl** nested struct stores data that's specific to the GL backend.

-Higher up in the backend-agnostic parts, and after being typedef'ed to a backend-agnostic name like **_sg_buffer_t**, these resource-structs are part of a resource-pool (which is essentially just a fancy name for a flat array of those structs).
+Higher up in the backend-agnostic code parts, and after being typedef'ed to a backend-agnostic name like **_sg_buffer_t**, these resource-structs are used in resource-pools (which is essentially just a fancy name for a flat array of those structs).

-On to the backend-functions.
-The idea here is the same as for structs.
+On to the backend-functions: The idea here is the same as for structs.
 There's a specific set of backend-specific functions which are then wrapped in common backend-agnostic function names which are called by the higher level code.

 This is the list of functions a backend must implement (again, with the GL prefixes as examples).
-Those functions should be quite familiar since they are directly equivalent to public API function names (but the backend-functions only must implement the actually backend-specific part of the public API functions):
+Those functions should be quite familiar since they are equivalent to public API function names:

 - **_sg_gl_setup_backend()**
 - **_sg_gl_discard_backend()**